lkasdorf/gpt_transcribe/README.md

 ```

 The script installs packages from `requirements.txt`, installs PyInstaller and
 downloads `appimagetool` if needed.
+Downloaded archives and Flatpak sources are
+cached under `packages/` so they are only fetched again when missing or
-It produces both the AppImage and a
+outdated.
+It produces both the AppImage and a `gpt_transcribe.flatpak` bundle,
-`gpt_transcribe.flatpak` bundle, placing all artifacts in `dist/`.
+placing all artifacts in `dist/`.

 ## Creating a Flatpak